vmware/terraform-provider-avi/website/docs/r/avi_albservicesconfig.html.markdown

 The following arguments are supported:

 * `app_signature_config` - (Required) Default values to be used for application signature sync.
 Field introduced in 20.1.4.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `feature_opt_in_status` - (Required) Information about the portal features opted in for controller.
 Field introduced in 20.1.1.
 * `ip_reputation_config` - (Required) Default values to be used for ip reputation sync.
 Field introduced in 20.1.1.
 * `portal_url` - (Required) The fqdn or ip address of the customer portal.
 Field introduced in 18.2.6.